StydeNet/html/docs/alert-messages.md

 ## Translations

-If the `'translate_texts'` options is set to true in the configuration (it's true by default), the alert component will attempt to translate all the messages, using the `$message` value as a lang key, if it is not sucessful it will return the plain message.
+If the `'translate_texts'` options is set to true in the configuration (it's true by default), the alert component will attempt to translate all the messages, using the `$message` value as a lang key, if the language key is not found, it will return the literal string.

-If you don't want to use the translator component (and save some miliseconds) just set translate_texts to false in the configuration:
+If you don't need to use the translator component, just set translate_texts to false in the configuration:

 ```
+//config/html.php
+return [
     //...
     'translate_texts' => false
     //...
+];
 ```

 ## Themes